radiantearth/stac-spec/extensions/card4l-sar/README.md

 A STAC Item for the Source (*Src*) is only required in STAC mode.
 Otherwise a XML file can be provided.

-STAC Items must always be valid STAC Item.
-Requirements directly specified in the STAC Item specification are not covered here, only additional requirements and mappings to fulfill the CARD4L requirements are listed here:
+STAC Items must always be valid, but not all STAC Item requirements are covered here, only additional requirements and mappings to fulfill the CARD4L requirements are listed here:

 | Field Name      | XML Tag                                                      | Description                                                  | Src     | Prod    |
 | --------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------- | ------- |